 How On Earth is set for release on January 25 on West Coast label Driftless Recordings.
 For Silverstein, the project may be a brief taster of more to come, but for now, it’s making a bold statement.
 Its dark, gentle songs make for a warm and engaging listen, and simultaneously, it is making a difference in the very community that supported its creation.

 I recently hopped on a phone call with Jeffrey to talk about his new EP.
-We spoke about the album’s biggest inspirations, what it was like to make a project entirely solo, some of his favorite acts in the Portland circuit right now and more.
+We spoke about the album’s biggest inspirations, the dynamic of recording solo, his favorite acts around PDX and more.
 Check out our conversation below.

 Q: Give me a little background on yourself.
 When and how did you start doing music professionally?